ISP2018/isp-qa-Raksani/questions.md

 (4) _____ It’s no process framework.

+Q5 : Ordering the domain to sub-domain (large to small) of www.ku.ac.th

 #Answers
 A1 : **the brown bag session** means the discussion (of whatever type) will occur over lunch.
 People used to carry their lunch in a brown paper bag (historical - this usually meant a *sandwich plus a drink, dessert*, etc.).
 So a brown bag session means to bring your